pantheon-systems/documentation/source/_docs/multidev.md

 #### What access controls or permissions are available?

-At this time, there are no permissions or access controls for managing the deployment and development workflow beyond the existing Team functionality.
+At this time, there are no permissions or access controls for managing the deployment and development workflow beyond the existing team functionality.
 This is a known feature request and is scheduled for a future release.

 #### What are the naming conventions for branches?